A Survey of Reasoning and Agentic Systems in Time Series with Large Language Models: Background and Taxonomy

-\paragraph{Linear Chain Reasoning.} Linear chain reasoning extends beyond direct inference by introducing a sequence of reasoning steps arranged in a straight path.
-Each step depends on the output of the previous one, forming a logical progression such as step-by-step forecasting, causal analysis, or explanation.
 This sequential structure allows intermediate states to be explicitly represented, inspected, or revised in later steps, thereby offering greater interpretability and modularity than direct reasoning.
+Crucially, the dependence on $K$ at each step allows for dynamic retrieval (e.g., tool use) where step $z_i$ retrieves information required for $z_{i+1}$.
 Chains are especially useful when tasks naturally unfold in stages, or when human users or downstream systems benefit from observing intermediate results.
 However, the linear chain topology remains restricted to a single path with no branching, feedback loops, or cross-branch aggregation, which limits its flexibility in exploring multiple hypotheses or adapting dynamically during execution.

+\paragraph{Branch-Structured Reasoning.} Branch-structured reasoning represents any topology where the reasoning trace $\mathcal{Z}$ forms a directed graph (e.g., a tree or DAG), allowing the model to explore multiple paths within a single execution.
+Branches may arise when the model explores different hypotheses, candidate forecasts, explanations, or plans in parallel or sequentially, creating sibling nodes that diverge from a common ancestor.
+The final output is typically derived via an aggregation function $\psi$ (e.g., majority vote, ranking, or fusion) over the set of terminal reasoning states $\{z_{\text{leaf}}^{(j)}\}$: